avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 #### Challenges of Manually Implementing Incremental Builds

 As this example shows, implementing incremental builds manually is possible but it requires some work.
-In particular, you have to:
+In particular, you have to keep track of:

-1. Keep track of which `.c` and `.h` files were modified since the last build.
+1. Which `.c` and `.h` files were modified since the last build.
-2. Know which `.o` files depend on the modified `.c` and `.o` files.
+2. Which `.o` files depend on the modified `.c` and `.o` files.

 Even for a small program like `testintmath`, this task isn’t particularly fun, though it is admittedly manageable.
 As programs grow larger, however, and the web of dependencies grows increasingly complex, this task becomes incredibly tedious and error-prone.